LindseyM20/Pretty-Dorky/README.md

 * GET reads the character data.

-* PUT will update when the state changes for a character during gameplay.
+* UPDATE will update when the state changes for a character during gameplay.

 ## Set up